Docs/Group Sequential Design

 8. Regulatory Documentation Checklist

-Per FDA Guidance on Adaptive Designs (2019), the following must be pre-specified in your SAP:
+Per ICH E20 Adaptive Designs for Clinical Trials (2025), the following must be pre-specified in your SAP:

 Number and timing of analyses